 9. Are there sustainability requirements or guidelines for events hosted at the medical school?
 2 Every event hosted at the medical school must abide by sustainability criteria.
 1 The medical school strongly recommends or incentivizes sustainability measures, but they are not required.

 0 There are no sustainability guidelines for medical school events.
-Scor e explanation.
-The university does offer support for zero waste events to encourage students to

-Score explanation: The university does offer support for zero waste events to encourage students to host sustainable events, however, they are optional.
+The university does offer support for zero waste events to encourage students to host sustainable events, however, they are optional.
 OSUCOM has no requirements for events.